Skip to content

 C++98 Advanced: Type Conversions, Dynamic Memory, and Exception Handling

-In this chapter, we focus on several relatively "advanced" features in C++98: the four type conversion operators, dynamic memory management (new/delete and placement new), exception handling, as well as inline functions and typedef.
-They do not have strong dependencies on each other, but all require a basic understanding of classes as a prerequisite.
+In this article, we focus on several relatively "advanced" features in C++98: the four type conversion operators, dynamic memory management (new/delete and placement new), exception handling, as well as inline functions and typedef.
+While they are not strongly dependent on one another, they all require a basic understanding of classes as a prerequisite.

-These features share a common trait: they either enhance existing C mechanisms (type conversions replace C-style casts, new/delete replace malloc/free), or they are entirely new to C++ (exception handling).
-Understanding their design intent and applicable boundaries is a prerequisite for correctly using modern C++.
+These features share a common trait: they either enhance existing C mechanisms (type conversions replace C-style casts, new/delete replace malloc/free) or are entirely new to C++ (exception handling).
+Understanding their design intent and applicable boundaries is a prerequisite for using modern C++ correctly.

 1. C++ Type Conversion Operators

-C++ provides four dedicated type conversion operators, which are safer and more explicit than C-style casts (Type)expr.
-Each has a clear applicable scenario and usage constraints.
+C++ provides four dedicated type conversion operators, which are safer and more explicit than the C-style cast (type)value.
+Each has a specific use case and usage constraints.

 1.1 static_cast

 static_cast is used for type conversions known at compile time.
-It is the "mildest" of the four conversions—it does not perform any dangerous low-level reinterpretation, but simply tells the compiler, "I know this conversion is reasonable, please execute it for me."
+It is the most "gentle" of the four conversions—it does not perform any dangerous low-level reinterpreting, but simply tells the compiler, "I know this conversion is reasonable, please execute it for me."

 // 基本类型转换